QintuTao/scripting_en/README.md

 ## 2, Import Assets

 We need 1 folder.
-Please download <code>scvdata</code> (https://github.com/iosClassForBeginner/scripting_en) from the link.
+Please download <i>scvdata</i> 📁 (https://github.com/iosClassForBeginner/scripting_en) from the link.
 You can clone the whole project and just use this folder.

   * <details><summary>You don't know how to import them?
 Check this out!</summary><div style="text-align:center"><img src ="https://github.com/iosClassForBeginner/quiz_en/blob/master/demos/tutorial/assets.gif" /></div></details>

 ## 3, Massaging the data

-Rename all the files in the "csvdata" folder to be consumed by our script.
+Rename all the files in the csvdata 📁 to be consumed by our script.
 Rename them "File1" ...
 "File12"

 ## 4, Coding the script